Ireland's Leading 3 - 12 Montessori Primary School based in the heart of Dún Laoghaire, est. 1980.

 After School Programme & Camps

-Full after school (and collection) service to 6pm with hot meal, including school half terms, in-service days and holidays and full range of after school activities.
+Full after school (and collection) service to 6pm with hot meal, including school half terms, holidays and full range of after school activities.

 Net Promoter Score = 80